-My discursive and interdisciplinary research investigates the interconnectedness between contemporary artistic practices and urbanisation through the concept of urban imaginaries in the two largest metropolises and artistic centres of Mainland China, Beijing and Shanghai, since 2001.
-My research connects the two platforms of visual art and urban transformations with an alternative and unexplored pathway, namely imagination.
-By using the concept of urban imaginaries, I aim to provide alternative perspectives and understandings to read their relation as additive and creative and envision urban imaginaries.
+This discursive and interdisciplinary research investigates the interconnectedness between contemporary artistic practices and urbanisation through the concept of urban imaginaries in Mainland China since 2001.
+This research connects the two platforms of visual arts and urban transformations with an alternative and unexplored pathway, namely imagination.
+By using the concept of urban imaginaries, I provide alternative perspectives and understandings to read their relation as additive and creative and envision multiple urban imaginaries.

 Contributing author to the following:

-- Thailand Biennale Short Guide.
-Bangkok: Office of Contemporary Art and Culture, Ministry of Culture, 2018.
+Thailand Biennale Short Guide (2019), Bangkok: Office of Contemporary Art and Culture, Ministry of Culture.

-- Catalogue of Thailand Biennale.
-Bangkok: Office of Contemporary Art and Culture, Ministry of Culture, 2019.
+Catalogue of Thailand Biennale (2019), Bangkok: Office of Contemporary Art and Culture, Ministry of Culture.

-- 'Reimagining the Natural and Urban Through the Traditional Notion of Shanshui in Architecture and Art in the 20th century', Art in the Anthropocene, International Conference in Trinity College Dublin, June 2019.
+Mirra, Federica (2019), 'Reimagining the Natural and Urban Through the Traditional Notion of Shanshui in Architecture and Art in the 20th century', presented at the International Conference in Trinity College Dublin.

 Public Engagement & Impact

-- Help the organization of the M3C Research Festival 2019 as coordinator of showcases (May 2019)
+- Assitance for the organization of the M3C Research Festival 2019 as coordinator of showcases (May 2019)

 - Coordination of the event 'Spice-Up Your Write', as one of the successful activities funded by the PGR Studio Researcher's Development Award (29 May 2019)

-- Start of my job as Research Assistant for the Postgraduate Research Studio at Birmingham City University (Feb 2019)
+- Research Assistant for the Postgraduate Research Studio at Birmingham City University (Feb 2019-Feb 2020)

-- Completed my Postgraduate Certificate in Research Practice.
-(Jan 2019)
+- Completion of my Postgraduate Certificate in Research Practice (Jan 2019)